 Super Dave aficionados are familiar with the character’s formula, which involves bragging about his stunt prowess before inevitably getting mangled, crushed, or otherwise maimed after things go awry.
 (In one sketch, Super Dave plummets to certain death after his bungee cord snaps.
 His assistant tries to lower an ambulance via bungee cord, which then falls on him.)
 But for a 1990 episode, Einstein told the Los Angeles Times that he came close to getting decimated for real.
 Trying to navigate a “bullfight” in a mini-Cooper with a tank, the giant military vehicle advanced after Einstein’s car stalled out, nearly flattening him.

-Super Dave became a cult cable hit in the early 1990s—enough for Nike to invite Einstein to appear in a commercial for Nike Air shoes alongside Reggie Miller and other NBA stars.
-In the spot, Super Dave tries a slam dunk and winds up breaking the backboard with his face.
+Super Dave became a cult cable hit in the early 1990s—enough for Nike to invite Einstein to appear in a series of commercials for Nike Air shoes alongside Reggie Miller and other NBA stars.
+As with most of Super Dave's stunts, his attempts to out-maneuver basketball's best players typically did not end well.

 In 1991, Super Dave entered a new dimension—animation—with Super Dave: Daredevil for Hire, a short-lived animated series on Fox that aired for 13 episodes in 1992.
 Something appeared to get lost in translation, as Osborne was already a cartoon and relegating him to animation seemed somewhat redundant.